Kubo and the Two Strings: Plot

-One day, Kubo learns of the village's Bon festival allowing them to speak to deceased loved ones.
-Kubo attends but is angry that Hanzo does not appear from his lantern, and forgets to return home before sunset.
-The Sisters quickly find him and attack, but his mother suddenly appears and uses her magic to send Kubo far away, telling him to find his father's armor.

-Kubo wakes up in a distant land to find Monkey, his wooden snow monkey charm, has come alive.
-Monkey tells him his mother is gone and the village destroyed.
-With help of "Little Hanzo", an origami figure based on Kubo's father, they set out to find the armor.
-Along the way, they meet Beetle, an amnesiac samurai who was cursed to take the form of a stag beetle/human hybrid but believes himself to have been Hanzo's apprentice.
+One day, Kubo learns of the village's Bon Festival that allows them to speak to deceased loved ones.
+Kubo attends the festival, but is angry when Hanzo does not appear from his lantern, and consequently forgets to return home before sunset.
+The Sisters, Kubo's twin aunts, quickly find him and attack, but his mother suddenly appears and sends Kubo far away using her magic, telling him to find his father's armor.
+Kubo wakes up in a distant land to find that Monkey, his wooden snow monkey charm, has come alive.
+Monkey tells him that his mother is gone and the village has been destroyed.
+With the help of "Little Hanzo", an origami figure based on Kubo's father, they set out to find the armor.
+Along the way, they meet Beetle, an amnesiac samurai who was cursed to take the form of a stag beetle/human hybrid, but believes he once was a follower of Hanzo.

-Kubo, Monkey, and Beetle reclaim the "Sword Unbreakable" from a cave guarded by a giant skeleton.
+The three reclaim the "Sword Unbreakable" from a cave guarded by a giant skeleton.
 They cross the Long Lake in a leaf boat to locate the "Breastplate Impenetrable" deep underwater.
-Kubo and Beetle swim down to retrieve it and encounter a sea monster, the "Garden of Eyes", who first uses its many eyes to entrance its victims by showing them visions of secrets, then eats them.
-Kubo is caught in the creature's sight, but while entranced, comes to realize that Monkey is the reincarnated spirit of his mother.
-Beetle rescues the unconscious Kubo and obtains the Breastplate, but on returning to the boat, they find that Monkey has been badly wounded fighting and vanquishing one of the Sisters.
+Kubo and Beetle swim down to retrieve it and encounter the "Garden of Eyes", a sea monster that uses its many eyes to entrance its victims by showing them visions of secrets, then eats them while they are distracted.
+Kubo obtains the breastplate, but is caught in the creature's sight and, while entranced, realizes that Monkey is the reincarnated spirit of his mother.
+Beetle rescues the unconscious Kubo, but once they return to the boat, they find that Monkey has been badly wounded fighting and vanquishing one of her sisters.